alanminko/resub/README.md

 the first step is to compute a small support (or a good-quality support if the divisors have non-unit weights) sufficient for expressing the target node.
 The second step is to find the new function of the node in terms of the support variables.
 This engine works for incompletely-specified functions.
 It can be iterated to find solutions for multi-output functions.
-The engine was used to derive patch functions in the ECO application, winning the first place in [2017 ICCAD CAD competition](https://www.iccad-contest.org/2017/) (Problem A).
+The engine was used to derive ECO patch functions, winning the first place in [2017 ICCAD CAD competition](https://www.iccad-contest.org/2017/) (Problem A).

-The third engine is a high-effort SAT-based exact synthesis engine applicable to multi-output Boolean functions and relations with side-divisor, that is, reusable divisor functions other than primary inputs.
+The third engine is running high-effort SAT-based exact synthesis applicable to multi-output Boolean functions and relations with side-divisors, that is, reusable divisors other than primary inputs.
 (The original formulation of SAT-based exact synthesis did not consider side-divisors).
 This engine computes the smallest possible implementation of the resub functions in terms of the number of nodes in an and-inverter graph (AIG) or an xor-and-inverter graph (XAIG).
+This is the only engine capable of true multi-output logic synthesis, in the sense that it does not iterate resub for each output, but considers the whole multi-output Boolean relation as the specification and derives a minimum-node circuit satisfying the relation.
+An obvious limitation of this engine that it only scales to circuits with up to six input and up to 10 nodes in the synthesized function.

-The three engines presented here have a shared input/output representation format.
+The three engines presented here can be applied to individual resub instances in a shared input/output representation format.

 ---